“The great solution to all human problems is individual inner transformation.”

 - How you would serve others with your gifts, including taking care of yourself, core relationships, and what you love.

-You start asking bigger questions, such as: “If I make this choice, how does it affect this to another area of my life?”
-You start noticing that not all choices are equal.
+You begin asking bigger questions, such as: “If I make this choice, how does it affect another area of my life?”
+You now notice that not all choices are equal.

 And there is where you transform yourself from an employee to a business entrepreneur to a CEO of your life and business.
 Also, the personal side of the business becomes your greatest asset for business development, a gift to your overall life.